soffyo/Dynam0RM/docs/USER_GUIDE.md

 await Song.init()
 ```
 This will just create the table for the first time (if it doesn't already exist).
 The table we just created will be named after the class identifier (`Song` in our case).
 If we wanted to give it a different name, we could have done it by passing it to the `@Schema` decorator.
 You can find more about it in the [Decorators paragraph](https://github.com/soffyo/Dynam0RX#decorators).
-`init` method can be called with a single optional parameter which is a configuration object for the table with the following properties:
+`init` method can be called with a single optional parameter which is a table configuration object with the following properties:
 * **throughput**: *[ProvisionedThroughput object](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_ProvisionedThroughput.html)*.
 If not specified, DynamoDB "PAY PER REQUEST" mode will be used for this table.
 * **stream**: *[StreamViewType string](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_StreamSpecification.html)*.
 If not specified, streams will be disabled for this table.
 * **infrequent**: *boolean*.
 Defaults to *false* if not specified.
 If *true*, `STANDARD_INFREQUENT_ACCESS` mode is used.